NCCL

 Troubleshooting NCCL issues from the Axolotl documentation

-(NCCL, pronounced “Nickel”) is a library to facilitate and optimise multi-GPU communication operations, such as broadcast, all-gather, reduce, all-reduce.
+NVIDIA Collective Communications Library (NCCL, pronounced “Nickel”) is a library to facilitate and optimise multi-GPU communication operations, such as broadcast, all-gather, reduce, all-reduce.

 A common NCCL-related problem occurs when a long-running operation times out causing the training process to abort: